-The REL Digital Lab (RELdl) — directed by Dr. Jeri Wieringa and located in the department’s former library — builds on curricular and research initiatives in the department by bringing together old and new technologies for creating and disseminating scholarship and provides a central hub for the digital activities of the Department of Religious Studies.
+The REL Digital Lab (RELdl) — located in both Presidents Hall (PRH) 200-A, just off the REL Lounge, and also in PRH 307 — builds on curricular and research initiatives in the department by bringing together old and new technologies for creating and disseminating scholarship and provides a central hub for the digital activities of the Department of Religious Studies.

 With a variety of computers, audio recording equipment, a scanner, and a new high-definition display, the RELdl is a space that supports collaboration among faculty and students, with the goal of developing shared projects along with co-authored grant submissions and publications.